jeniok12/golang-tdd-example/README.md

 ```

 Now we are ready to write our first test.
 We want to test the service e2e, but without running it.
 We will send a sample HTTP request and then run asserts on the HTTP response and on other side effects caused by this call (DB updates, calls to other services and so).In order to do that we need:
-1. Make router accessible for tests.
+1. Make the router accessible for tests.
 1. Use `httptest.ResponseRecorder` in order to assert service response.

 Let's create a `server` struct that will hold all service dependencies.
 As for now, it will hold only the router.